Skip to main content

 Subsection 7.8.1 Relation between CM and LAB frames

-Relating LAB and CM frames is no different than relating two frames.
+Relating LAB and CM frames is no different than relating any two inertial frames as we have studied in the relative velocity section.
 Suppose we want to find the relation for position, velocity and acceleration between LAB and CM frames.

 Let \(\vec R\) be the position of the origin of the CM frame with respect to the origin of the LAB frame.
 Let \(\vec r\) and \(\vec r_\text{cm}\) be position of a particle with respect to the origins of the LAB and CM frames respectively.
 Then, from traingle of vectors we will have